undrtone/LipoBugDemo/README.md

 	* CocoaPods 0.36.0.rc.1
 	* Xcode 6.2 beta 5 with WatchKit (6C121)

-The project occurs with Swift frameworks (use_frameworks!) when two or more targets include the same local CocoaPod, with dependencies.
+The problem occurs with Swift frameworks (use_frameworks!) when two or more targets include the same local CocoaPod, with dependencies.

 ```
 CodeSign /Users/mjh/Library/Developer/Xcode/DerivedData/LipoBugDemo-falqorsccjdaywgavbgwtxtrierf/Build/Intermediates/ArchiveIntermediates/LipoBugDemo/IntermediateBuildFilesPath/UninstalledProducts/Alamofire.framework